jeremytammik/tbc/a/1851_bipch_mepshap_atfont.md

 -->

-<h3>BipChecker Facelift and DuctType Shape</h3>
+### BipChecker Facelift and DuctType Shape

-<h4><a name="2"></a> MEP Get Duct Shape Update</h4>
+####<a name="2"></a> MEP Get Duct Shape Update

-<p>Q: Hi, does anyone know how can I figure out the duct shape (oval, rectangular or round) from DuctType and not depending on its FamilyName?
+Q: Hi, does anyone know how can I figure out the duct shape (oval, rectangular or round) from DuctType and not depending on its FamilyName?
 The FamilyName is a localized string so cannot get the shape info out from it.
 A: You can get the shape based on the connectors.
 Let me see if i can dig some code out.
 R: does DuctType have connector?
 A: I'm not sure..... are you using FabricationParts or generics?
 Check to see if your element has a connector manager, then check the shape property on your connectors.